Available 24h

 In some areas, minor glaze chips have been retouched.
 This well-preserved commemorative plaque originates from central Italy.

 Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+Today, there is an increasing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
 It’s a nod to history, craftsmanship, and the design of {traditional|classic} and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+There are many different styles in antique furniture, each with its distinctive features.

 Attributes / Details